makii42/untouched/README.md

 untouched
 =========

-Stupid simple tool to run in a CI pipeline to or similar to detect changed files from code generators.
+Stupid simple tool to run in a CI pipeline or similar to detect changed files from code generators.

 WHY